Lamphun and Chiang Mai to Pai

 We were taken on a tour of the Village by the Head of Nursing Division Jirapoon Yaempae.
 We loved the Rossli Restaurant and the adjoining alfresco area, a great place to sit with a glass of wine.
 The sparkling resort style pool has wheelchair access and there are cool pavilions that overlook the lake, with views that are peaceful and relaxing.

 The rooms were large, lovingly decorated and homey with a shared kitchen.
-Resort style accommodation is available for visiting relatives.
+Resort style hotel accommodation is available for visiting relatives.
 The Health and Wellness Centre includes beauty salon, exercise and fitness centre, wellness centre and massage room.

 Jiraporn Yaempae discussed care options and end of life plans, we came away with a sense that loved ones would be in good hands at this facility.